How to present yourself and what you’re offering successfullyNOACK Training & Coaching Berlin in English and German

 Heart racing, palms sweating, labored breathing?
 Nothing impacts a presentation more than your own anxiety.
 Anxiety is a fundamental aspect of every speaker, every actor, every politician and every person who ever presented.
 Human beings get nervous when they have to talk in front of others.
 We all suffer from some level of stage fright.
 But many individuals avoid public speaking situations because they do not know how to deal with presentation anxiety.read more

-Are You One Of The Crazy Ones?
-Have the courage to leave the beaten paths Take responsibility, go ahead If you are afraid of taking responsibilities, and desire only what you think the safe corner of sure and steady wages, you will always remain in that corner,...read more
+Take responsibility, go ahead If you are afraid of taking responsibilities, and desire only what you think the safe corner of sure and steady wages, you will always remain in that corner, more or less a machine moved at the pleasures of others, and obliged,...read more